lihaoyi/macropy/readme.md

     return new_tree
 ```

 Now we have available both the `new_tree` as well as a list of `used_names`.
 When we print out `used_names`, we see it is the names that got substituted in place of the underscores within the AST.
+If you're wondering about how the return values (tuple?
+AST?
+None?) of the `underscore_search` function are interpreted, check out the section on [Walkers](#walkers).

 This still fails at runtime, but now all we need now is to wrap everything in a `lambda`, set the arguments properly:

 ```python
 from macropy.core.macros import *